RedouaneElyakhlifi/Symfony-RESTapi/README.md

 # Symfony-RESTapi

 RESTapi with symfony framework using API platform.
-Built as a skeleton framework.
+Built as a skeleton framework just to get familiar with API platform and how it works.

 openAPI with users posts and categories with their correct relations.